top of page

 STAGE TWO: TRYING TO ACCEPT THE REALITY OF THE LOSS

-Motherhood begin for me the moment I discover and accepted that I was pregnant.
-I learned first hand that mother's can not be selfish, and the moment you put your child's needs before your own, you understand the expectation of motherhood, and what it's like to be a parent.
+Stage two was the most difficult for me.
+Motherhood began for me the moment I discovered and accepted that I was pregnant.
+I learned firsthand that mothers can not be selfish, and the moment you put your child's needs before your own, you understand the expectations of motherhood and what it's like to be a parent.
+If you haven't lost a child, there is no way you can understand what that feels like or know how to live without a piece of you.
+So how do you accept it?

 I told myself I had to find a way to make the experience a teachable moment.

-And I grew to accept, that King was not to be forgotten, but to live on forever in my heart, as the best part of me...
+And I grew to accept that King was not to be forgotten, but to live on forever in my heart as the best part of me...

 STAGE THREE: LIVING WITH WHAT IS...

-Again, there is no right or wrong way to deal with loss, because it looks different for everyone.
+Again, there is no right or wrong way to deal with loss because it looks different for everyone.

-Only love can restore the wounds and give you hope to live again, after loss...
+Only love can restore the wounds and give you hope to live again after loss...

 Recent Posts